 Amanda’s Therapy aims to assist individuals to;

 Anxiety, panic and phobia-related problems are caused by thoughts that persons are not able to control.
 It is easier to overcome phobias when the mind is relaxed because the initial reaction of panic is set aside for a more rational way of responding to stimuli.
-Hence a benefit of hypnosis.
+Hence a beneficial outcome of hypnosis.

 Anxiety stops you wanting to perform, or socialise, or enter relationships.
 For many, alcohol or drugs are the only real answer they have come up with, because they have not found a way to relax or escape.
 Some people have anxiety around particular situations like public speaking, management meetings, or social events.
 This almost falls into the “phobic” category of anxiety.
 Others have a more generalised anxiety where the world in general no longer seems safe.